From BR Bullpen

 Ellie signed with the Milwaukee Braves as a free agent in March 1959 after Hank Aaron visited the Virgin Islands along with some Braves scouts.
-Hendricks was assigned to the McCook Braves of the Nebraska State League, where he batted .235 (8-34) with 0 HR's and 3 RBI.
+Hendricks was assigned to the McCook Braves of the Nebraska State League, where he batted .235 (8-34) with no homers and 3 RBI.
 Teammates there included Phil Niekro and Pat Jordan, author of A False Spring.

 In 1962, Hendricks played with the Winnipeg Goldeyes in the Northern League, and batted .211 with 3 HR's and 22 RBI.
 Hendricks remained with the Goldeyes in 1963, and batted .280 with 3 HR's and 12 RBI.
-The Cardinals released Hendricks on June 13, 1963, and the Jalisco Charros in the Mexican League signed Hendricks right afterwards.
+The Cardinals released Hendricks on June 13th, and the Jalisco Charros of the Mexican League signed Hendricks right afterwards.
 Again his Santurce connections kept his career alive.

-The Yankees let Hendricks go as a free agent after the 1977 season, and the Orioles signed him on November 23, 1977.
+The Yankees let Hendricks go as a free agent after the 1977 season, and the Orioles signed him on November 23rd.
 By this time, Hendricks was a coach but was activated twice, once in 1978, as Weaver needed a fill-in while outfielder Gary Roenicke was temporarily sent to the minors.
-Ellie batted .333 in 13 games, also pitching two and one-third scoreless innings and giving up only one hit in a 24-10 blowout loss to the Toronto Blue Jays.
+Ellie batted .333 in 13 games, also pitching 2 1/3 scoreless innings and giving up only one hit in a 24-10 blowout loss to the Toronto Blue Jays.
 In 1979, Hendricks made one last playing appearance, going 0 for 1 (.000) in 1 game.